maannajjar/lattekit/README.md

 ## What is LatteKit
-It's a gradle plugin + library that allows you to create virtual Android views components and manage Android Views in your Kotlin code  without having to create XML files
+It's a framework for building Android UI in Kotlin code by using the concept of virtual views and reactive data flow, the goal is to reduce boilerplate while retaining the same Android layout constructs.

 ### Quick Example